 Essentially, the gastric balloon device is something that is in between bariatric surgery and losing weight through lifestyle changes alone.
 It is more effective than the latter, but not as expensive as the first.
 It should also be beneficial for underserved populations who, for whatever reason, cannot access surgery.

 Understanding the Gastric Balloon

 A gastric balloon is placed through an endoscope and is done on an outpatient basis.
 Once in place, it is filled with saline.
+These access could be informative look at this post but in most cases detrimental to his well-being.
 This makes the patient feel full, which is vital in effective weight loss.

 A recent study looked at findings across 15 different centers nationwide.
 They looked specifically at how safe and how efficient the balloons were, specifically in adults with a BMI of between 30 and 40 kg per square meter.
 In the study, they looked specifically at the Orbera balloon system, which has recently been approved by the FDA but has already been successfully used in around a quarter of a million people across the world over the past 17 years.

 Various control measures were put in place and it was found that at intervals of three months, weight loss was much better in those who had a balloon placed than in those who did not.

 In the study, the balloon was removed from the control group after six months.
 At this point, they had lost 10% of their weight.
 Those without a balloon had lost just 4%.
 At 12 months (six months after removing the balloon), both groups had maintained their weight loss.

 The percentage of excess weight loss at six months was better in the balloon group as well (40% versus 13%).
 This was also maintained at 12 months.